 As well as developing your global perspective in a key international business location, Global Business Assignments and seminars also give you the opportunity to broaden your network.
 You will travel and work alongside students from other executive MBA programmes at London and Columbia Business Schools' and connect with members of the alumni networks in these cities.

 One Global Business Assignments or seminar is required.
 You may choose an additional one, dependent upon seat availability in the course.
-Please note that if you choose to take a second Global Business Assignments or seminar as an elective option, there will be a fee of US$4,000.
+Please note that if you choose to take a second Global Business Assignment or International Seminar as an elective option, there will be a fee of US$4,000.

 Destinations and themes may be changed or updated at any time without prior notice.

 The rapid growth of the Chinese economy is a remarkable economic story of the past three decades.
 This GBA will explore the dynamism of the Chinese economy and the opportunities and challenges unique to China, including major macroeconomic issues such as monetary policy and growth strategy, and microeconomic issues such as foreign trade and innovation and entrepreneurship.
 The Chinese political context, too, is highly relevant and very complex, and the GBA will study how the system influences the business environment.

 In recent years, digital integration into organisational processes has evolved from a set of tactical actions into a key component of strategic decision-making.
 This GBA aims to generate insight and to develop an in-depth understanding of how organisations can adopt and/or integrate big data and related capabilities into their strategy and innovative business models.
 San Francisco and Silicon Valley, as the world’s foremost entrepreneurial hotbeds in the digital space, constitute the ideal location for this endeavour.

 Mexico City GBA